mzhukovaucsb/emoji_gestures/README.md

 The dataset "Emoji Gestures in Russian Tweets: Moscow" can be found here: https://zenodo.org/record/5800200#.YcPQTC-B1QI

-The dataset consists of 48 838 tweets each of them contains one of the 31 gesture emoji (different hand configurations) and its skin tone modifier options (e.g. 🙏🙏🏿🙏🏾🙏🏽🙏🏼🙏🏻), and posted within 50km from Moscow, Russia, in Russian, during May-August 2021.
+The dataset consists of 48 838 tweets.
+Each of them contains one of the 31 gesture emoji (different hand configurations) and its skin tone modifier options (e.g. 🙏🙏🏿🙏🏾🙏🏽🙏🏼🙏🏻).
+Tweets were posted within 50km from Moscow, Russia, in Russian, during May-August 2021.
 The dataset can be used to investigate the use of gesture emoji by Russian users of the Twitter platform.
 Python libraries used for collecting tweets and preprocessing: tweepy, re, preprocessor, emoji, regex, string, nltk.

 The dataset contains 12 columns: